netreplica/nrx/README.md

 Export capabilities:

-* Exports the graph into Containerlab topology definition file in YAML format
+* Exports the graph as a Containerlab topology definition file in YAML format
+* Uses NetBox Device Platform to identify Containerlab node settings
 * Creates mapping between real interface names and interface names used by Containerlab
-* Supported mapping formats: Arista cEOSLab
-* Containerlab `kind` and `image` values for all the nodes are statically defined in the Jinja2 template `clab.j2` and currently are set for `ceos`
 * Exports the graph into CYJS format that can be later converted into a Containerlab topology, or used by 3rd party software

 ## Prerequisites